hmlewis-astro/dogrates_tweet_engineering/final_pres/final_writeup.md

 ### Communication

-In addition to the slides and visuals presented here, the app will be highlighted on my LinkedIn and personal website.
+In addition to the slides and visuals presented here, the app will be highlighted on my LinkedIn and personal website/blog.